Jaeyo/personal-archive/README.md

 ## 📋 Features

-- You just throw an URL for article.
+- You just throw a URL for an article.
 It will automatically **convert them into markdown** and save them.
   - You can read all of those articles in same UI which is optimized for reading. without **any distraction like ads.**
   - Of course, you can edit them.
 There's a **VI editor** for you.
-- You can add **multiple tags** on article.
+- You can add **multiple tags** on an article.
 - Did you get an insight from article?
 You can create some note that has a reference to that article.
 - **Full text search** also supported.
-- Tired of entering an URL manually?
+- Tired of entering a URL manually?
 It can **integrates with [Pocket](https://getpocket.com/)**.
 All the article in your Pocket will be synced automatically.
-- **No external database, specific language runtime or dependency.** All you need is an machine which can launch docker image.
+- **No external database, specific language runtime or dependency required.** All you need is just a machine with docker.
-  - All of data is stored in embedded sqlite3 database.
+  - All data is stored in embedded sqlite3 database.
 - **Lightweight**.
 Thanks for golang.

 ## 🖥 Screenshot